AjTheDissident/spiderfoot-osint-lab/README.md

 ## Limitations

-The completed scan also displayed **139 errors**.
+The completed scan reported **139 errors**.

 I have not yet investigated each error individually, so I am not assuming their cause.

-This is something I plan to examine further by reviewing SpiderFoot's module output and logs to understand which sources failed and why.
+A future step will be to review the relevant SpiderFoot output and modules to better understand which data sources failed and why.

-Documenting unsuccessful or incomplete collection is also important when evaluating the reliability of OSINT results.
+This is also an important part of OSINT analysis: understanding not only what data was collected, but also where collection was incomplete or unsuccessful.

 ---

 ## Next Steps

-To continue developing this lab, I plan to explore:
+I plan to continue the lab by:

-- Manual DNS validation using `dig`
+- Manually validating DNS relationships using `dig`
-- WHOIS analysis
+- Exploring WHOIS data
-- Certificate transparency data
+- Exploring certificate transparency data
 - Comparing SpiderFoot findings with another OSINT tool
 - Investigating the scan errors
 - Identifying potential false positives
-- Exporting and analyzing SpiderFoot results
+- Exporting and analyzing collected results
-- Developing a repeatable OSINT investigation workflow
+- Developing a more repeatable OSINT investigation workflow

-The next stage would move from automated discovery toward manual validation:
+The next stage of the project will focus more heavily on validation:

 ```text
 SpiderFoot Discovery